stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-♪ "The cosmic lounge, the cosmic lounge--" ♫
+__[singing]__ ♪ "The Cosmic Lounge, the Cosmic Lounge--" ♫

 #### SIMON

-I thought you were going to do 'two three four.'
+I thought you were going to do 'two three four'.

 #### TIM

-No, because--
+No, because in audi--

 #### BEN